Aftaputra/Microscope-OF/README.md

 ## Microscope extensions

 The Microscope module, and Flask app, both support plugins for extending lower-level functionality not well suited to web API calls.
 The current documentation can be found [here](https://openflexure-microscope-software.readthedocs.io/en/latest/plugins.html).
+If you want to add functions to the microscope software, this is probably the best mechanism to use if it works for you.